ohusq/Javascript-Auth-Server-Side/README.md

 # Javascript / HTML Authentication

-This project is made to learn JavaScript, the user credentials are server-sided
+This project is made to learn JavaScript, the user credentials are server-sided and IP-Locked.

 ## Table of Contents